neuecc/Owin.RedisSession/README.md

 Owin.RedisSession
 =================

-Redis Session provider for Owin.
+Redis Session provider for Owin built by [CloudStructures](https://github.com/neuecc/CloudStructures) it is Redis Client based on BookSleeve.

 Install
 ---